LMalorgio/material-autocomplete-malfunction/README.md

 I launched the app with Chrome, Firefox and Safari and got the same results each time.

+Any thoughts on this?
+I can make a pull request if necessary.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.